brianCHUCHU/Boosting-Profit-of-Citi-Bike-with-Data/README.md

 ### Contributors

-This project was conducted by students enrolled in the Information Retrieval and Text Mining course at National Taiwan University.
+This project was conducted by students enrolled in the Manufacturing Data Science course at National Taiwan University.

-- [Contributor 1]
+- Po-Yen Chu
-- [Contributor 2]
+- Jie-Xiang Xu
-- [Contributor 3]
+- Sen-Yun Gu
-- [Contributor 4]
+- Leonard Tsai
-- [Contributor 5]
+- Zheng-Liang Wu

-For any inquiries or contributions, please contact [Maintainer Name].